Racial and Ethnic Disparities in Prehospital Restraint Use and Sedation. Academic Article uri icon

 abstract

-• INTRODUCTION: Emergency medical service (EMS) clinicians routinely encounter patients experiencing behavioral health emergencies, yet limited data describe prehospital use of physical restraints or sedatives.
-Systemic racism and challenges in access to behavioral healthcare may contribute to disparities in restraint and sedation use among minoritized groups.
-This study examined whether race and ethnicity were associated with pre-hospital use of physical restraints and/or sedation among patients with behavioral health emergencies.
-METHODS: Using the 2022 ESO Data Collaborative consisting of ∼12,000,000 emergency medical service (EMS) healthcare encounters, this study estimated associations between race and ethnicity (non-Hispanic White, Black/African American, Hispanic any race, Asian, or American Indian/Alaskan Native) and physical restraint and/or sedation use (yes, no) among patients ≥15 years of age who had an EMS encounter for a behavioral health emergency.
-Adjusted odds ratio (aOR) estimates with 95% confidence intervals (CIs) are presented.
+• INTRODUCTION: Emergency medical service clinicians routinely encounter patients experiencing behavioral health emergencies, yet limited data describe the prehospital use of physical restraints or sedatives.
+Systemic racism and challenges in access to behavioral health care may contribute to disparities in restraint and sedation use among minoritized groups.
+This study examined whether race and ethnicity were associated with prehospital use of physical restraints and/or sedation among patients with behavioral health emergencies.
+METHODS: Using the 2022 ESO Data Collaborative consisting of ∼12,000,000 emergency medical service healthcare encounters, this study estimated the associations between race and ethnicity (non-Hispanic White, Black/African American, Hispanic any race, Asian, or American Indian/Alaskan Native) and physical restraint and/or sedation use (yes, no) among patients aged ≥15 years who had an emergency medical service encounter for a behavioral health emergency.
+AOR estimates with 95% CIs are presented.
 RESULTS: Approximately 7.1% (n=3,799) of behavioral health encounters involved any restraint or sedation use.
-Compared to non-Hispanic White patients, all racial and ethnic minoritized groups were more likely to receive physical restraints (aOR range:1.62-2.72, p<0.05), while Black/African American, Hispanic, and American Indian/Alaskan Native patients were more likely to be sedated with antipsychotics or benzodiazepines (aOR range:1.27-3.21, p<0.05).
-Black/African American patients were also more likely than non-Hispanic White patients to be concurrently restrained and sedated (aOR:1.30, CI:1.09, 1.55).
+All racial and ethnic minoritized groups were more likely to receive physical restraints (AOR range=1.62-2.72, p<0.05) than non-Hispanic White patients, whereas Black/African American, Hispanic, and American Indian/Alaskan Native patients were more likely to be sedated with antipsychotics or benzodiazepines (AOR range=1.27-3.21, p<0.05).
+Black/African American patients were also more likely than non-Hispanic White patients to be concurrently restrained and sedated (AOR=1.30, 95% CI=1.09, 1.55).
 CONCLUSIONS: Disparities in restraint and sedation use may perpetuate poor psychiatric outcomes for racially and ethnically minoritized groups, particularly Black/African American patients, in a system that already hinders their access to mental health treatment.

 publication date